mjjust31/Portfolio_JMJ/README.md

 Project Scope: Working with HTML and CSS together to create a first portfolio for futher work.

 *For the boxes, I used Display: Grid as many of the same size boxes were used to create the amount of columns and rows.
 Still working out the grid work and placement for CSS.
-Working on positioning within the display:grid.
+Working on positioning within the display:grid and absolution positioning with the parent element.

 Support: